 “Sounds like the cover of a romance novel,” said Tess.

 “Yeah, they’re both pretty good-looking, and Alain has a lot of chest hair.”
 Steve laughed.
 “But then, he’s a werewolf.
 Or he was a werewolf.
 Varanor presents them, and says, ‘Lydia and Alain have been cured of lycanthropy.’ ”

 “That sucks,” said Tess.

-This was her first serious reproach against his plot decisions.
+This was her first serious reproach.
 “Why?” he asked, feeling hurt.

 “I mean, that’s what they are, werewolves.
 Now he’s changed them, just because he wanted to.”

 “But they were monsters.
 He had to do that; otherwise, they’d be a threat.
 And it was like a disease or an addiction.
 He says, ‘Without the bloodlust, Lydia and Alain are free to be themselves.’
 The evil Powers invented werewolf lycanthropy.”